2 Key Differences Between Kitten & Adult Cat Food

 🐾 If your senior cat becomes a bit picky about their food, this might be due to changes in their smell or taste.
 When this happens, opt for food that is very tasty and has a stronger aroma that would make mealtime more appealing.

+Feeding your furry little baby is more than just filling up the bowl and waiting for it to eat – it is a true act of love!
 When you choose the right food for their needs and age, you keep them healthy, energized, and ensure they are happy and thriving at every possible stage of their life.

+A little extra care with their diet can go a long way, regardless if it is a kitten, adult cat, or a senior cat.
 Lastly, always check in and communicate with your vet to ensure you are on the right track as your cat deserves the very best, just like you do.